 Hi, I'm Daniel Bodea,

-a freelance graphic designer and the soldier behind Kreatank, my creative base is located in Timișoara, Romania.
+I’m a freelance Logo and Visual Identity Designer and the creative soldier behind Kreatank, my creative studio based in Timișoara, Romania.

-A quick snapshot of who I am: graphic designer, family man, active and fun-loving, occasional wine and beer enjoyer, and fueled by coffee when designing.
+A quick snapshot of who I am: graphic designer, dad and husband, active and fun-loving, occasional wine and beer enjoyer, and fueled by coffee when designing.

-I specialize in logo design and visual identity, but my creativity doesn’t stop there.
-I also work across other graphic design disciplines, including packaging, vector illustration, print, and motion design.
+I specialize in logo design and visual identity, but my creativity goes beyond that.
+I also work across mascot design, logo animation, packaging, vector illustration, print, and motion design.

-My adventure as a creative began with a deep passion for drawing and the arts, which naturally evolved into graphic design.
-Since 2010, I’ve been working professionally, creating logo designs, visual identities, and various digital assets for startups and established brands around the world, across a wide range of industries.
+My journey into creativity began with a passion for drawing and art, which naturally evolved into graphic design.
+Since 2010, I’ve been working professionally, creating logo designs, visual identities, and digital assets for startups and established brands worldwide.
+I’ve worked across industries including tech, IT, software, AI, gaming, sports, fitness, food and beverage, finance, and more.

-As a versatile logo and brand identity designer, I pride myself on my ability to adapt to any brand or industry.
-I believe every business has a story worth telling, and my mission is to help tell that story visually.
-By crafting logos and visual elements tailored to each client’s unique goals and audience, I aim to build brand identities that are not only eye-catching but also meaningful and long-lasting.
+As a versatile logo and visual identity designer, I pride myself on adapting to different brands and industries.
+I believe every business has a story worth expressing visually.
+By crafting logos and brand elements tailored to each client’s goals and audience, I build visual identities that are not only distinctive but meaningful and long-lasting.

 Featured by